The 26 Best Things to do in Loreto

 The best things to do in Loreto

-Misión Nuestra Señora de Loreto Conchó is a Jesuit mission in the centre of Loreto and the oldest church in the whole of Baja California Sur.
+The Mission of Our Lady of Loreto (Misión Nuestra Señora de Loreto Conchó) is a Jesuit mission in the centre of Loreto and the oldest church in the whole of Baja California Sur.
 It was founded on 25th October 1697 and built to face towards the Sea of Cortez.
-You can visit the museum which sits next-door and learn more about the history of the Jesuits in Loreto and Baja California Sur.
+You can visit the museum which sits next door and learn more about the history of the Jesuits in Loreto and Baja California Sur.

 A small stone church with a bell tower stands in the Mexican sunshine.